srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 }
 ```

 ## Train the Network

 The nextwork is trained by looping through all 60,000 images and letting the network *predict* each image's digit.
-Its prediction is then compared with the correct answers (given in the label files) and cell weights are adjusted according to the difference between the two (the *error*).
+Its prediction is then compared with the correct answer (given in the label file) and cell weights are adjusted according to the difference between the two (the *error*).

 The training algorithm looks like this:

 ```
-(1) Load a MNIST image and its corresponding label from the database (2) Define the target output vector for this specific label (3) Loop through all 10 cells in the layer and:
+(1) Load a MNIST image and its corresponding label from the database

+(2) Define the target output vector for this specific label

+(3) Loop through all 10 cells in the layer and:
-    (a) Set the cell's inputs according to the MNIST image pixels (b) Calculate the cell's output by summing all weighted inputs (c) Calculate the difference between actual and desired output (c) Update the cell's weights based on this difference (the error) (4) Get the layer's prediction using the index of the highest output (5) Define the network's success rate by comparing prediction and label (6) Go to (1) for processing the next image
+    (a) Set the cell's inputs according to the MNIST image pixels (b) Calculate the cell's output by summing all weighted inputs (c) Calculate the difference between actual and desired output (c) Update the cell's weights based on this difference (the error)

+(4) Get the layer's prediction using the index of the highest output

+(5) Define the network's success rate by comparing prediction and label

+(6) Go to (1) for processing the next image
 ```

-Now, let's go though the code for each of the 4 steps above:
+Now, let's go though the code for each of the steps above:

 ### Load MNIST image and label